suryavaddiraju/irctc-api/README.md

 ## Prerequisite

-This Package uses [`viu`](https://github.com/atanunq/viu), A rust module uses iterm image protocol for displaying images.
+This Package uses [viu](https://github.com/atanunq/viu), A rust module uses iterm image protocol for displaying images.

 We use that for displaying captcha images on command line for login and bookings as to make your booking flow in a seamless way.

-Hence you are required to download the viu executable file related to your OS and Processor Architecture from the [viu release Assets](https://github.com/atanunq/viu/releases/latest) then rename the dwnloaded file to `viu.exe` and then add the folder where the `viu.exe` is stored in your environment variables.
+Hence you are required to download the viu executable file related to your OS and Processor Architecture from the [viu release Assets](https://github.com/atanunq/viu/releases/latest) then add the folder where the `viu` is stored in your environment variables.

 Remeber to add the folder path and not the viu.exe file path in your environment variables.